Trump calls for privatizing air traffic control operations

 But FAA Administrator Michael Huerta told an aviation industry conference earlier this month that the agency has made “tremendous progress” over the past decade in updating its computers and other equipment in order to move from a radar-based to a satellite-based control system.
 The modernization program has already delivered $2.7 billion in benefits to airlines and other users of the system, and the FAA expects to produce another $13 billion in benefits by 2020, he said.

-Airlines have an important ally in Rep. Bill Shuster, R-Pa., chairman of the House transportation committee.
+Airlines have an important ally in Rep. Bill Shuster, R-Pa., the House transportation committee chairman.
 The committee approved an aviation bill sponsored by Shuster last year that would have removed air traffic operations from the FAA and placed them under the control of a private, nonprofit corporation.
+The bill would also have protected the controllers’ wages and benefits and continued their union representation.

 Shuster received $148,499 in airline industry campaign contributions in the 2016 election, making him the industry’s top recipient in the House, according to the political money tracking site Opensecrets.org.
 Shuster was also an early House backer of Trump’s presidential campaign, and campaigned with him in Pennsylvania three times.
-He has pressed Trump and White House officials since the election to back privatization.
+Since the election, he has pressed Trump and White House officials to back privatization.

-The FAA would continue to provide safety oversight of the system under Shuster’s plan.
-There are about 50,000 airline and other aircraft flights a day in the United States.
-Both sides of the privatization debate say the system is one of the most complex and safest in the world.

 In 1981, President Ronald Reagan fired the nation’s air traffic controllers after they went on strike.
 The current privatization debate is unrelated to that labor dispute.